mpedrummer/igrill-combiner/README.md

 1. Create a new folder
 2. Download all exported files from your cook to the new folder
+3. `cd your/new/folder`
-3. `php /path/to/combiner/combiner.php > output.csv`
+4. `php /path/to/combiner/combiner.php > output.csv`
-4. Unless you want to get fancy, that's it!
+5. Unless you want to get fancy, that's it!

 ## You Want to Get Fancy